Alegau03/PDF_ENCRYPT_EMAIL/README.md

 # PDF_ENCRYPT_EMAIL

-For the script to work, create a folder in the main folder called "Encrypted"

 ## 1. Text Extractor from PDF with Encryption and Emailing
 This program is designed to automate the process of extracting text from PDF files, encrypting the extracted PDF files and emailing them to users, all in an efficient manner.